Lahaul is NOT Spiti

 Jispa and Darcha are small settlements that you come across once you leave Keylong and move towards Ladakh.
 There are stay options in both these places and you can also explore some local hikes.
 There is also a trekking route from Darcha to Zanskar where a motorable road is being constructed and should open by next year.

 Alcohol in Lahaul

-Alcohol is easily availabe in Himachal and Lahaul is not an exception.
-In fact, there is a alcohol shop very near to the bus stand.
+Alcohol is easily available in Himachal and Lahaul is not an exception.
+In fact, there is an alcohol shop very near to the bus stand.
 However, if you want traditional liquor, you will probably have to befriend some locals.